Uranium's creep into water supply worries experts

 There’s no testing requirement for private wells — wells not connected to a public water system.
 So rural Nebraskans who live outside city limits may have no idea if they’re drinking water that contains high uranium.

-Due to patchy testing data, scientists say they don’t yet fully understand which parts of Nebraska are impacted by high uranium in their water.
+Due to patchy testing data, scientists say they don’t yet fully understand which parts of Nebraska are affected by high uranium in their water.

 “I don’t know if we know all of where it could be an issue and where it’s not,” Weber said.